UPBeat-Automation/.github/profile/README.md

 ### Requirements

 1. Hubitat Elevation® Model C-7 or C-8 controller [Click here to purchase for Hubitat Elevation](https://hubitat.com)
+2. Pulseworx PIM-R Powerline Interface Module RS232 [Click here to purchase PIM-R](https://pcswebstore.com/products/pulseworx-powerline-interface-module-rs232)
 3. GridConnect Serial to Ethernet adapter or Linux device running net2ser.
-[Click here to purchase GridConnect GC-ND-POE-DTE Male](https://www.gridconnect.com/products/netdirect-serial-to-power-over-ethernet-poe-cable)
+[Click here to purchase GridConnect GC-ND-POE-DTE Male](https://www.gridconnect.com/products/netdirect-serial-to-power-over-ethernet-poe-cable).
+   - Be sure to buy the Male adapter as this can plug directly into the PIM.
-4. Download the UPBeat UI
+5. Download the UPBeat UI
-5. Download the UPBeat Hubitat Drivers
+6. Download the UPBeat Hubitat Drivers

 ### Installing Ser2Net for Ubuntu / Raspberry Pi